Code of Professional Conduct ─ ICM Member

-The Code sets out the following mandatory requirements with which all members must comply:
+The Code sets out the following mandatory requirements with which all Members and Directors must comply:

 (a) Having achieved such qualifications and experience as ICM shall require for admission to its Fellowship and Membership, members shall undertake such Continuing Professional Development (CPD) as ICM shall require at any particular point in time to ensure that they maintain their professional competence, and must on request and within a reasonable time produce such evidence as may be required of them to demonstrate compliance with ICM’s CPD requirements

-(b) They shall perform their professional duties with such professionalism and to such professional standards as ICM may reasonably expect of Construction Managers and be mindful of the Guide to Ethical Professionalism
+(b) They shall perform their professional duties with such professionalism and to such professional standards as ICM may reasonably expected in Construction Management and be mindful of the Guide to Ethical Professionalism

 (c) As soon as practicable after they become aware of any possible failure to have complied with the requirements of this Code in any professional circumstances they shall notify in writing and seek the advice of ICM.
 In any event they shall notify ICM in writing within 14 days if they (or the business they operate) have: